Sardinians: Flag

 The so-called flag of the Four Moors is the historical and official flag of Sardinia.
 The flag is composed of the St George's Cross and four Moor's heads wearing a white bandana in each quarter.
 Its origins are basically shrouded in mystery, but it is presumed it originated in Aragon to symbolize the defeat of the Moorish invaders in the battle of Alcoraz.

 Sardinia's Day

 Sa die de sa Sardigna ("Sardinia's Day" in English) is a holiday celebrated each 28 April to commemorate the revolt occurring from 1794 to 1796 against the feudal privileges, and the execution or expulsion of the Savoyard officials (including the then Piedmontese viceroy, Carlo Balbiano) from Sardinia on 28 April 1794.
 The revolt was spurred by the King's refusal to grant the island the autonomy the locals demanded in exchange for defeating the French.
 The holiday has been formally recognised by the Sardinian Council since 14 September 1993.
 Some public events are annually held to commemorate the episode, while the schools are closed.

 Religion

 The vast majority of the Sardinians are baptized as Roman Catholic, however church attendance is one of the lowest in Italy (21.9%).

 Our Lady of Bonaria is the Patroness Saint of Sardinia.

+In popular traditions, beliefs and rites of pre-Christian origin, which have evolved symbiotically with Christianity, have survived until the contemporary era, for example the day of Su mortu mortu or "the dead dead" (2 November, All Souls' Day), the Sardinian equivalent to Halloween, when children go from house to house asking for small donations to feed the deceased (traditionally seasonal fruits, dried fruit, sweets, bread).